miguelppais/fishcensus-netlogo/Readme.txt

 ## Credits and references

-If you use this model, please cite the original publication:
+If you use this model, please cite the original publications:

 Pais, M.P., Cabral, H.N.
 2017.
 Fish behaviour effects on the accuracy and precision of underwater visual census surveys.
 A virtual ecologist approach using an individual-based model.
 Ecological Modelling 346, 58-69.

-To cite the model itself, please visit the [OpenABM page](https://www.openabm.org/model/5305) for citation instructions.
+To cite the model itself, please visit the [CoMSES Net page](https://www.comses.net/codebases/5305/) for citation instructions.

 ## Acknowledgments